BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 12 week ultrasound

 You may have one more prenatal checkup before the end of your first trimester.
-Whether or not you have a 12-week ultrasound may depend on your doctor’s preference and maybe also on what your insurance covers.
+Whether or not you have a 12-week ultrasound may depend on your doctor’s preference and what your insurance covers.
 If you do get an ultrasound at this time, you’ll notice that you can see your 12-week fetus more clearly this time around, which may make you want to start spreading the news that you’re expecting.

 Around week 12, you might want to know more about baby’s health, so you may have genetic testing done to determine the risk of birth defects or other problems.
 This can be a little scary—and confusing—so be sure to ask your OB plenty of questions, and know that it’s much more likely that baby is a-okay than anything else.